Public art in Qatar: Gandhi's Three Monkeys by Subodh Gupta

 Three sculptures by Indian artist Subodh Gupta, Gandhi's Three Monkeys were installed at Katara Cultural Village.
 As homage to India's famous leader of peace, Mahatma Gandhi, Gupta uses steel and worn brass domestic utensils to form a soldier, a terrorist and a man wearing a gas mask to represent Gandhi's three monkeys “See no evil, Hear no evil, Speak no evil”.

 Zephyr by Monira Al Qadiri

 Located along the West Bay's North Beach is Monira Al Qadiri's Zephyr.
-The plexiglass reproductions of Arabian Peninsula fossilized marine algae light up along the beach walkway to remind viewers of the importance of our oceans ecological state and its well-being.
+The plexiglass reproductions of Arabian Peninsula fossilized marine algae light up along the beach walkway to remind viewers of the importance of the well-being of the ocean and its ecological state.

 1361 by Martin Creed

 The Artwork 1361 by British artist Martin Creed consist of the phrase "Everything is Going to be Alright" written with bright lights mounted on the wall of the Sheraton Grand hotel.
 The installation followed the one-year anniversary of the blockade of Qatar.